rust-lang/book/src/ch03-05-control-flow.md

 If we run this, we'll see the same output as the previous example.
-Importantly, though, we've now increased the safety of our code and eliminated the chance of bugs resulting from going beyond the end of the array or not going far enough and missing some items.
+Importantly, though, we've now increased the safety of our code and eliminated the chance of bugs that might result from going beyond the end of the array or not going far enough and missing some items.

-For example, in the previous code that uses the `while` loop, if we removed an item from the `a` array but forgot to update the condition to be `while index < 4`, our code would panic.
+For example, in the previous code that uses the `while` loop, if we removed an item from the `a` array but forgot to update the condition to `while index < 4`, our code would panic.
 Using the `for` loop means we would not need to remember to change any other code if we changed the number of values in the array.

-If you're wondering about `iter` in this example, keep reading!
+If you're wondering about the `iter` code in this example, keep reading!
 We will cover method syntax generally in Chapter XX and iterators specifically in Chapter XX.

 The safety and conciseness of `for` loops make them the most commonly used loop construct in Rust.
 Even in situations where you want to run some code a certain number of times, like our countdown example that used a `while` loop, most Rustaceans would use a `for` loop.
-The way to do that is using a `Range`, which is a type provided by the standard library that generates numbers starting from one number and ending before another number.
+The way to do that would be to use a `Range`, which is a type provided by the standard library that generates all numbers in sequence starting from one number and ending before another number.

 Here's what the countdown would look like with a for loop, and using another method we haven't yet talked about, `rev`, to reverse the range:

 Filename: src/main.rs